cass1618/Pizza-Parlor/readme.md

       cart.addItem(pizza);
 Expected Output: cart = Cart { items: { '1': Pizza { toppings: [], size: 'small', price: 0, id: 1 } }, currentId: 1 }

+Describe: function sizeToPrice(size)
+Test: When this function is called on a size string, the price of that size should be returned.
+Code: sizeToPrice("small")
+Expected Output: 11.50

+Describe: Cart.prototype.getById(id)
+Test: When this function is called on a cart with id argument, the item with that id should be returned.
+Code: cart = Cart { items: { '1': Pizza { toppings: [], size: 'small', price: '$11.50', id: 1 } }
+cart.getById(1)
+Expected Output: Pizza { toppings: [], size: 'small', price: '$11.50', id: 1 }

 ## Known bugs